vassiliphilippov/erct-papers/docs/erct_specification.md

    - Identify quotes from the paper specifying the start and end dates or the duration of the intervention (e.g., "The program ran from September to December…").

 2. **Assess Documentation Clarity**
-   - Check if these quotes detail who the control group is, their baseline characteristics, and confirm that no special treatment was given beyond normal schooling.
-If no such descriptive quote is found, this is a failure.
+   - Ensure that the quoted period covers at least one full academic term (or longer).
+   If the paper’s academic calendar is unclear, look for quotes describing what constitutes a term in that context.

 3. **Decision**
-   - Mark as "met" if you can quote clear documentation of the control group's characteristics.
-Mark as "not met" if no adequate quote describing the control group is provided.
+   - Mark as “met” if the quoted duration is at least one full term.
+Mark as “not met” if the quoted duration is shorter than a term or not clearly stated.

 #### D - Documented Control Group